hal-platform/hal/README.md

 These can be changed in your `config.env.yml`.

 The schema is located in the `hal-core` package which contains doctrine repositories and models for all hal deployments.
-Run the queries in the schema file: `hal-core/config/initial.mysql`.
+Run the phinx migrations included with `hal-core`.

 Sometimes the schema changes between releases.
-Make sure to run the migration queries in the release notes to stay up to date.
+Make sure to run the migrations included with `hal-core` in the release notes to stay up to date.

 #### Server